lbrame/compilers_project_2022/README.md

 ## `-Wno-yacc`

-These files were built with the `-Wno-yacc` compile flag that was not documented during flags that would get rid of compile errors I was getting related to `%define parse.error verbose` being invalid in POSIX yacc.
+These files were built with the `-Wno-yacc` compile flag that was not documented during class that would get rid of compile errors I was getting related to `%define parse.error verbose` being invalid in POSIX yacc.